Seychelles International Airport: Early years

-The opening of the Seychelles International Airport took place on 20 March 1972 by Her Majesty Queen Elizabeth II.
+The opening of the Seychelles International Airport took place on 20 March 1972 by Queen Elizabeth II.
 Wilkenair of Kenya had, however, already started a ferry service between Mombasa and Mahé via Diego Suarez in Madagascar and Astove Island (Seychelles) using a twin engine Piper Navajo the previous year.
 It operated to the Seychelles once a week.
 The first pilot to land at Seychelles airport was Tony Bentley-Buckle, who flew his private plane from Mombasa to Mahe via Moroni in March 1971 even before the airfield was complete.
 The flying time was 9 hours 35 minutes.

 This was followed by East African Airways in November 1971 and Luxair in December of the same year.
 A BOAC Super VC10 was the first jet aircraft to land at Seychelles International Airport on 4 July 1971.
 At the time of the opening it had a 2987 m runway and a control tower.
 Ground handling and all other airport operations were carried out by the DCA (Directorate of Civil Aviation).

 In 1972, John Faulkner Taylor and Tony Bentley-Buckle founded the first local aircraft company Air Mahé, which operated a Piper PA-34 Seneca between Praslin, Fregate, and Mahé Islands.
 This aircraft was later replaced by a Britten-Norman Islander.
 By 1974, over 30 airlines were flying to the Seychelles.
 Ground handling and all airport operations were being carried out by Aviation Seychelles Company, a company formed in 1973.